brandon shoots the president?

 this is my sister, in the red. i like her.

-in search of some matches to light the barbeque, i finally got it started. it took several minutes to burn off the leftovers of my last charbroiling session, and then the coals had warmed sufficiently enough for the chicken to go on. no sooner had i returned to the kitchen to fetch the basting sauce, did a storm the likes of which vanhattan hasn't seen in years begin to pelt our poor weather-sensitized citizens with hail and sleet and snow and wind and other such things that i'm no longer used to. because of my espousal of mother's obstinate all-season barbequeing, i too braved the meteorological adversity with an equanimity anchored solely by my hunger. and let me tell you, it was almost worth it. it certainly would have been; that is, if the chicken hadn't been stored in the fridge for several days too many.
+after turning the house inside out in search of some matches to light the barbeque, i finally got it started. it took several minutes to burn off the leftovers of my last charbroiling session, and then the coals had warmed sufficiently enough for the chicken to go on. no sooner had i returned to the kitchen to fetch the basting sauce, did a storm the likes of which vanhattan hasn't seen in years begin to pelt our poor weather-sensitized citizens with hail and sleet and snow and wind and other such things that i'm no longer used to. because of my espousal of mother's obstinate all-season barbequeing, i too braved the meteorological adversity with an equanimity anchored solely by my hunger. and let me tell you, it was almost worth it. it certainly would have been; that is, if the chicken hadn't been stored in the fridge for several days too many.

 as a post-script to my previous entry, i don't intend to sound glum. rather, i wish to express my pining for change and for adventure, and at the same time, my sadness at the prospect of leaving my home of the past four years.